tjandikaputra/CKA-Exam-Lab-Preparation/en/05-troubleshooting.md

 ```

 ### Task
 The container application is set to listen on port 8082 via `APP_PORT`.
-However, the Liveness Probe intentionally points to port 8080.
 The pod keeps restarting.
-Fix the Liveness Probe to check port 8082.
+Fix the Liveness Probe.

 ### Verification Command
 ```bash